 It is the board of trustees' general policy to continue to build reserves which can be used for future educational purposes.
-The aim is to maintain a contingency fund of at least 10% of the total income for the school.
+The aim is to maintain a contingency fund of at least 10% of the total income of the school.
 Any additional surplus is directed towards the infrastructure and maintenance schedule for the school or significant time-limited initiatives to support the school's development plan.

-The academy had total funds at 3.1 August 2019 of £4,625,085 which included £795,210 restricted funds not available for general purposes of the academy trust and £8,004,875 which can only be realised by the disposal of tangible fixed assets.
+The academy had total funds at 31 August 2020 of £3,582,721 which included £663,880 restricted funds not available for general purposes of the academy trust and £7,972,841 which can only be realised by the disposal of tangible fixed assets.

-The balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds was a surplus of £795,210.
+The balance on restricted general funds (excluding pension reserve) was a surplus of £663,880.

-In addition, the deficit on the restricted pension fund of £4,175,000 arises from an actuarial deficit on the local government pension scheme which will be dealt with as advised by the actuary.
+In addition, the deficit on the restricted pension fund of £5,054,000 arises from an actuarial deficit on the local government pension scheme which will be dealt with as advised by the actuary.